 All three have advantages and disadvantages – the art of successful speaker design is knowing which compromises are acceptable and designing accordingly.

 These dominate the hi-fi market.
 They use passive (non-powered) crossovers featuring components designed to operate at tens of volts and high current.
 This makes the components large and expensive, particularly if close-tolerance parts are used.
 Even at relatively low power levels, the components can exhibit significant harmonic distortion which would be deemed unacceptable in an amplifier or other electronic hi-fi component.
-Furthermore, at higher powers, the components may heat up, their values alter and the crossover point – carefully calculated and designed for, often with computer modelling – may move, leading to more distortion.
+Furthermore, at higher powers, the components may heat up, their values may change and the crossover point – carefully calculated and designed for, often with computer modelling – will no longer be at the optimum frequency.

 Finally, the crossover appears after the power amplifier, and effectively decouples the drive units from the amplifier, allowing no electrical damping and control over the movement of the cone or dome.